 DCCED will retain the full five percent allocated for administration costs and the 15% for planning associated with the CDBG-DR allocation for purposes of oversight, management, and reporting.
-State administrative costs including subrecipient administration costs will not exceed five (5) percent, \$1,792,800.
+State administrative costs, including subrecipient administration costs, will not exceed five (5) percent, or \$1,792,800.
+In this substantial amendment, DCCED proposes using the CDBG-DR/Administration funds to solicit and contract for Internal Auditing and Program Monitoring Services.
+Furthermore, DCCED may sub-allocate the CDBG-DR planning funds to the three CDBG-DR eligible jurisdictions.
 Pursuant to 24 CFR§58.34(a)(3), except for applicable requirements of 24 CFR §58.6, administrative and management activities are exempt activities under this Action Plan.
 Once contracted, DCCED will allow the drawdown of pre-agreement costs associated with eligible disaster recovery activities dating back to the date of the disaster (November 30, 2018) for subrecipients and DCCED with appropriate documentation.